-Generate a 'bzip2' tar archive of the distribution. bzip2 archives are frequently smaller than gzipped archives.
+Generate a 'bzip2' tar archive of the distribution. bzip2 archives are usually smaller than gzipped archives.
 By default, this rule makes 'bzip2' use a compression option of -9.
 To make it use a different one, set the BZIP2 environment variable.
-For example, 'make dist-bzip2 BZIP2=-7'.